adoxa/ansicon/readme.txt

     and underline will set the background intensity; conceal uses background as foreground.
 See "sequences.txt" for a more complete description.

+    Escape followed by a control character will display that character, not perform its function.
+An unrecognised sequence will preserve the escape.

     I make a distinction between '\e[m' and '\e[0;...m'.
 Both will restore the original foreground/background colors (and so '0' should be the first para- meter); the former will also restore the original bold and underline attri-